boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

     //do something after regardless of the try/catch result }
 ```
+{: .no-run}

-If we do one or more operations which might throw an error within a try block, if an exception occurs within that code or any code that is called within the block, that code exits immediately, and the catch block is called, where e is the Error derived object that was passed to throw within the code.
+If we do one or more operations which might throw an error within a `try` block, if an exception occurs within that code or any code that is called within the block, that code exits immediately, and the `catch` block is called, where `e` is the `Error` derived object that was passed to `throw` within the code.
-This will prevent the program from exiting and consume the exception and the program will continue normally after the try/catch/finally block.
+This will prevent the program from exiting and consume the exception and the program will continue normally after the `try`/`catch`/`finally` block.
 You can rethrow the error in the catch block, which will continue to "bubble up" the exception so our caller can handle the error after we recognize it (maybe we log, then rethrow).

 ```typescript
 let color: Color;